ChameleonCloud/docs/source/technical/kvm/index.rst

 .. note::
    **GPU Access on KVM**

-   KVM now has GPUs available on `CHI@KVM`.
-Due to popular demand, launching an instance on a GPU-enabled flavor requires a reservation, similar to bare metal resources on Chameleon.
-Unlike bare metal reservations, these VM reservations require the user to select a particular GPU-enabled `flavor`, rather than a physical resource type.
-In the documentation below, we explicitly call out, where relevant, the different steps needed for creating GPU-enabled instances.
+   We have GPUs available NOW on `KVM\@TACC`.
+Launching an instance on a GPU-enabled flavor requires a reservation, similar to bare metal resources on Chameleon.
+But, unlike bare metal reservations, VM reservations require selecting a particular GPU-enabled `flavor`, rather than a physical resource type.
+In the documentation for KVM topics, we explicitly call out, where relevant, the different steps needed for creating GPU-enabled instances.
 KVM access for non-GPU instances is still available without a reservation.

 .. toctree::
    :maxdepth: 2